vaishnavi1728/Alzheimers_Detection/README.md

 ## 📌 Project Overview

-The goal is to classify MRI brain scans into Alzheimer's-affected or normal categories using a hybrid deep learning + classical ML approach:
+The goal is to classify MRI brain scans into four categories using a hybrid deep learning + classical ML approach:
 - Convert grayscale MRI scans to RGB.
-- Use *VGG16* (pretrained on ImageNet) to extract deep features.
+- Use *VGG16/ DenseNet169/ ResNet50/ MobileNetV2/ Vision Transformer* to extract deep features.
 - Train a *Linear SVM* on these features for final classification.
 - Build a *FastAPI* app for real-time predictions.
 - Deploy the app on Hugging Face Spaces with support for web and Android APK access.